• Skip to primary navigation

 How Long Do Rhubarb Muffins Take To Bake?

-Another reason to love these muffins is the fact that they only take about 20 minutes to bake in the oven!
+Another reason to love these muffins is the fact that they only take around 20 minutes to bake in the oven!

-1. Bake each batch of muffins for 18-20 minutes, rotating the muffin tin once during baking to ensure that all the muffins cook evenly.
+1. Bake each batch of muffins for 18-20 minutes, rotating the muffin tin once during baking to ensure that all the muffins cook evenly (optional).

 2. Once a toothpick inserted in the center comes out clean the muffins are finished.
 Remove from the oven and set aside to cool.